sagar-sahoo/sagar-sahoo.github.io/index.md

 ### Introduction

-Data Scientist with a demonstrated history of working in Data Science, Analytics, Business Intelligence and Project Management across multiple Business Domains - Retail, Digital Media, Capital Markets and Human Resources.
+Data Enthusiast with a demonstrated history of working in Data Science, Analytics, Business Intelligence and Project Management across multiple Business Domains - Retail, Digital Media, Capital Markets and Human Resources.

-Currently, at the University of Cincinnati, I am engaged in learning and applying Advanced Machine Learning/ Deep Learning Algorithms and the advancements being made in this field to better utilize the potential that data holds.
+Currently, at the University of Cincinnati, I am engaged in learning and applying Advanced Machine Learning Algorithms and the advancements being made in this field to better utilize the potential that data holds.

 I am looking for Full-Time roles in Data Science & Analytics, Business Intelligence starting in August 2020.
 I am currently on F1 Visa and authorized to work in OPT without sponsorship till May 2023.